Your Medicare Coverage

 Your costs in Original Medicare

-- In a hospital outpatient setting, you pay a copayment for diagnostic tests and X-rays.
+- In a hospital outpatient setting, you pay a copayment for diagnostic non-laboratory tests, and X-rays.

-You generally pay nothing for Medicare-covered clinical diagnostic laboratory services.
+- You generally pay nothing for Medicare-covered clinical diagnostic laboratory tests.

 To find out how much your specific test, item, or service will cost, talk to your doctor or other health care provider.
 The specific amount you’ll owe may depend on several things, like other insurance you may have, how much your doctor charges, whether your doctor accepts assignment, the type of facility, and the location where you get your test, item, or service.